Development Services

-Wireless Communication Facilities (WCFs) are the antennas, support structures and other equipment or apparatus necessary for providing personal wireless services and information services.
-The Development Services Department Telecom and Utilities Division reviews applications for conventional WCFs, as well as applications to use City of San Diego streetlight and traffic signal poles for small cell WCF (SC-WCF) deployment for compliance with the City's Land Development Code.
+Wireless Communication Facilities (WCFs) are the antennas, support structures, and other equipment or apparatus necessary to provide personal wireless services and information services.
+The Development Services Department's Telecom and Utilities Division reviews applications for conventional WCFs, as well as applications to use City of San Diego streetlights and traffic signal poles for small cell WCF (SC-WCF) deployment for compliance with the City's Land Development Code.

 For information on conventional (“macro cell”) WCFs, all SC-WCFs outside the public right-of-way, and discretionary (non-City-standard) SC-WCFs in the public right-of-way, please contact one of the Telecom project managers below: